Jérémy Gagnon-Laparé

-Jérémy Gagnon-Laparé (born March 9, 1995) is a Canadian professional soccer player who currently plays for HFX Wanderers in the Canadian Premier League.
+Jérémy Gagnon-Laparé (born March 9, 1995) is a Canadian professional soccer player.

 Club career

 Early career

 Gagnon-Laparé joined the Montreal Impact youth academy in 2011.
 In 2012, he would play with the academy's senior team in the first division of the Canadian Soccer League.
 He would help Montreal secure a playoff berth by finishing second in the division.
 In the preliminary round of the postseason, the senior team defeated Toronto FC's senior academy team.
 Montreal would qualify for the championship final after defeating the York Region Shooters in the semifinal round.
 In the championship match, the club was defeated by the reigning champions Toronto Croatia.

 He resumed playing with the academy team in 2013 as the team participated in the U.S. Soccer Development Academy.
 Gagnon-Laparé would also play with the Montreal Impact's reserve team in the MLS Reserve League throughout the 2013 campaign.
 His final season with the Montreal youth team was in the 2014 season where he competed in the American-based USL Premier Development League.